ejngotho1/Plotly/README.md

 Deliverable Requirements:
 Using your knowledge of JavaScript, Plotly, and D3.js, create a horizontal bar chart to display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.
 The horizontal bar chart will display the sample_values as the values, the otu_ids as the labels, and the otu_labels as the hover text for the bars on the chart.

-Your bar chart should look like the following image:

-name-of-you-image

 Code is written to create the arrays when a sample is selected from the dropdown menu.
 Code is written to create the trace object in the buildCharts() function, and it contains the following: